Childhood Cancer Symptoms

 Solid tumors account for about 30% of childhood cancer cases.

-Potential Warning Signs
+Potential Warning Signs of Cancer in Children

-• Lumps, bumps, or swollen lymph nodes
+• Lumps, swelling, or enlarged lymph nodes

-• Frequent headaches, often with early morning vomiting
+• Persistent headaches with early morning vomiting

-• Bone or joint pain
+• Bone or joint pain, limping

 If cancer is suspected, the doctor will order various tests, which may include: